syncfusion-content/wpf-docs/wpf/OLAPGrid/How-To/Apply-Formatting-for-Measure-elements.md

 ![Displaying measure as decimal format](Apply-Formatting-for-Measure-elements_images/Apply-Formatting-for-Measure-elements_img10.png)

-* `RoundTrip` -  is used to display the cell value as roundtrip format.
+* `RoundTrip` -  is used to display the cell value as round trip format.

 Refer the below code sample: